-If this happens you can install the Driver manually by going to the laptop manufacture website and downloading it.
+If this happens, you can install the Driver manually by going to the laptop manufacturer’s website and downloading it.

-Each manufacture will have a different set up but basically download the WiFi Driver and install it.
+Each manufacturer will have a different setup, but basically, download the WiFi Driver and install it.

 Resetting Windows Winsock can also clear problems.